mmmnic2/robo-manager-test/README.md

 - **Support for Multiple Databases**: Works seamlessly with PostgreSQL, MySQL, SQLite, and other databases.
 - **Powerful Features**: Supports migrations, table relationships, and is highly extensible.

-## API Documentation - `GET /api/v1/route/routes`
+## API Documentation - `GET /api/v1/robot/robots`

 ### Overview
-This API endpoint retrieves a list of routes with sorting, filtering, and pagination capabilities.
-It allows users to query and retrieve route data based on specific parameters such as sorting order, filters for specific fields, and pagination options.
+This API endpoint retrieves a list of robots with sorting, filtering, and pagination capabilities.
+It allows users to query and retrieve robot data based on specific parameters such as sorting order, filters for specific fields, and pagination options.

 ### Endpoint
 - **Method**: `GET`